rosarinjroy/pyne/README.md

 options:
   -h, --help       show this help message and exit --no-strip       Disables stripping leading and trailing whitespaces.
   --no-skip-empty  Do not skip empty lines.
-By default empty lines are omitted --sep SEP        Field separator regex.
+By default empty lines are skipped --sep SEP        Field separator regex.
 Default sep: [ 	]+ --begin BEGIN    BEGIN block that gets executed once before processing any line.
                    Any variables defined in this block are available throughout the program.